plizarraga/nest-graphql-anylist/README.md

    http://localhost:3000/graphql
    ```

-7. Execute the **'mutation'** executeSeed to populate the database with information."
+7. Execute the **"mutation"** executeSeed to populate the database with information."